 Just before graduating law school, I received an offer I could not turn down.
 This offer was more than just compensation (as important as pay and benefits are, every offer comes with a set of intangibles).
 The most important intangibles for me included work environment and support.

 As a result of graduating in August, I was not eligible to sit for the July bar exam.
 It became imperative to me to have the needed support to study and prepare for the bar.
 I was able to take more than two months off from work to study, prepare and sit for the February bar exam.
+[Note: Olowolafe received notification on April 18, 2019, that he passed the bar exam.]

 This support was a critical factor in my decision to stay in Omaha — far more appealing than year-round ideal weather.
 This support illustrated how much this law firm was willing to bend in order to help me succeed.
 And to imagine, this was only the beginning of my new-found law career.